ChooseWhy Choose This Program?

 Why Study Biological Sciences at Goucher?

-Biology is not merely a collection of facts, but a process of discovery, and Goucher encourages students to participate actively in this process.
-Each course provides a framework for examining the scientific process as a means to master current knowledge and to address problems of the future.
+Biology is not merely a collection of facts but a process of discovery, and Goucher encourages students in our biological sciences classes to participate actively in this process.
+Each biological sciences course provides a framework for examining the scientific process as a means to master current knowledge and to address problems of the future.
 Starting in your first-year courses you will learn approaches to science and develop your own research projects.
-Students gain a global perspective by studying abroad for three-week intensive courses or a variety of semester-long programs.
+Students majoring or minoring in biological sciences gain a global perspective by studying abroad for three-week intensive courses or a variety of semester-long programs.

 LearnWhat Will You Learn?